trailofbits/fickling/README.md

 [Check out our examples to learn more about using fickling!](https://github.com/trailofbits/fickling/tree/master/example)

-## Contributing
+## Getting Help
-If you find a bug in fickling or want to implement new features, please raise an issue on our GitHub or contact us.
+If you'd like to file a bug report or feature request, please use our [issues](https://github.com/trailofbits/fickling/issues) page.

-TODO Find better phrasing
+Feel free to contact us or reach out in [Empire Hacking](https://slack.empirehacking.nyc/) for help using or extending fickling.

 ## License